 Dr. Holmes’s primary research interests are in the relationship between twentieth-century music and tradition and aesthetics.
 His current research projects include papers on tradition and twentieth-century music and studies of the music Peter Maxwell Davies, Edmund Rubbra, and Hans Werner Henze.
 He has presented papers at regional and national conferences on the music of Arnold Schoenberg and Peter Maxwell Davies, as well as pre-concert talks for the Anderson Symphony Orchestra.
 He also organized a series of talks at the Anderson Public Library.

-At Anderson University, Holmes teaches in the music history and literature curriculum.
-He also teaches one section of the freshman liberal arts seminar.
+At Anderson University, Dr. Holmes teaches a variety of courses in music history and literature for music students and non-majors.
+He is also the founding director of the Community School for Performing Arts at Anderson University.
 He has previously taught music history courses for both undergraduate and graduate students at Indiana University.

 Associate Professor of Music